Deva Security

 Deva proxy → upstream provider |

-- BYOK API keys are stored in VS Code SecretStorage and never written to settings or disk.
+- BYOK API keys are stored securely by your editor — never written to settings, disk, or any Deva-managed location.

 - Static scanning (the default workflow) is local in every mode — only AI-fix and AI-validation calls send code, and only in the modes shown above.